arjanjohan/scaffold-avs/README.md

 ## Next steps

-This project is a work in progress.
-Here is a list of things that I still need to do:
+This project is still in progress, and here is a list of tasks I need to complete:

 - Fix makefile or replace by other scripts:
   - start-chain-with-contracts-deployed